lucianohgo/lucianohgo.com/content/posts/takeaways-the-effective-manager-part-one/en-US.md

 ---

-"Hundreds, if not thousands, of managers, describe their "training" this way: '*I got promoted, and they didn't tell me anything about what I was supposed to do or how I was supposed to do it.
+> "Hundreds, if not thousands, of managers, describe their 'training' this way: '*I got promoted, and they didn't tell me anything about what I was supposed to do or how I was supposed to do it.
 They just gave me a team and wished me luck.*' [...]
 The feeling you have that others know what they're doing, but you don't, is wrong. *Almost everyone else doesn't know either.*"

-The book already starts with a crucial point: *We're in this together.
+The book starts with a crucial point: *We're in this together.
 It's hard.
 You didn't get prepared.
 You're left to learn at the job something nearly impossible to learn at the job.
 Most people go their entire careers without learning it.* And goes on to share some great insights on how to break that cycle:

 1. **How to understand what your role is**
 2. **The Management Trinity; the four (🤔) critical behaviors**